AirtestProject/Poco/doc/poco_drivers.rst

 - `cocos2dx-js`_
 - `NetEase Internal Engines`_

-Following example shows how to initialize popo instance for Unity3D.
+Following example shows how to initialize poco instance for Unity3D.
 Remember to connect an Android device to your PC/mac with a running game or launch and keep the Unity game active on PC/mac.

 .. code-block:: python